billyhk/ChamberCollective-promotional/README.md

 - Integrated with Google Analytics and Google Tag Manager
 - Amazon Web Services for hosting media files (videos and images)
   - Thumbor service used via AWS/S3 for dynamic resizing of hi-res images 'on the fly'
-  - (This is partially implemented in this repo, which contains local copies of all media)